 In cases where the marital lifestyle has created significant fixed and variable expenses, the "temporary support" hearing is of utmost importance because, commonly, prior to equitable distribution, one spouse controls most or all of the parties' marital assets.
 Our firm has developed unique strategies and approaches to these critical "temporary" hearings, which, in certain instances, have resulted in some of the largest temporary alimony and temporary attorney's fees awards.

-The firm has published articles on tax and executive compensation issues that impact alimony, which scholarship allows the attorneys at Fisher Potter Hodas, PLLC, to focus on maximizing tax benefits and minimizing tax consequences to alimony awards, depending upon the type of alimony being considered.
+The firm has published articles on tax and executive compensation issues that impact alimony, which scholarship allows the attorneys at Fisher Potter Hodas PL to focus on maximizing tax benefits and minimizing tax consequences to alimony awards, depending upon the type of alimony being considered.